I would think that after 4 billion years

 Here's a related thought.
 If the Earth's internal heat was appreciably greater or less than it is, would a technological society be possible?
 If less, we wouldn't have the forces that bring iron, lead, gold etc to the surface.
 If greater, things would be too geologically unstable.
 Or so it seems to me.

-I'm not going to carry this on too far because 1) I don't think either of us is a physicist and 2) our approaches are so different that I doubt that we will come together.
+because 1) I don't think either of us is a physicist and 2) our

 Thinking out of the box leads to creative solutions, but it leads to many, many more wrong answers than right ones.
 In fact, logical analysis in general leads to many more wrong answers than right ones.
 That's why R&D is so expensive.
 Most ideas don't work, regardless of the intelligence behind them.
 It's also the reason that the ancient philosophers were unable to decipher the nature of the world.
 DaVinci had a beautiful explanation of the nature of image.
 So close to being right but he didn't know the physical nature of light and darkness.
 I appreciate your intelligence, but you seem to trust your own intellectual analysis over the consensus of experts whose conclusions are based on evidence, not to mention a much deeper theoretical underpinning than lay persons can attain.